Hand and Wrist Injuries

 - Vocational Rehabilitation: If your injuries require you to change careers, the insurance company must pay for job training to set you up in a new career that has similar earning potential, or as close to that as possible.

-At Marcotte Law Firm, our attorneys have decades of experience representing injured workers.
-We know what it takes to get you the benefits you deserve.
+At Marcotte Law Firm, our Lowell Workers Compensation attorneys have decades of experience representing injured workers.
+We understand the complexities of hand and wrist injuries and the debilitating effects they can have on a worker.
+When the insurance company and its lawyer deny your case or claim that you’re not injured, you need an attorney on your side to fight back.
+Our lawyers know what it takes to get you the benefits you deserve.

 If you’ve been injured on the job, it’s important to call a lawyer right away.
 While the insurance company might be paying your benefits now, that can all change in the blink of an eye.
-You want to make sure you have an attorney in place should you need one.
+The insurance company’s lawyer is searching high and low to find a reason to terminate your benefits.
+You want to make sure you have an attorney in place should you need one, and you inevitably will.

 Call the experienced Workers Compensation Lawyers at Marcotte Law Firm for a free consultation.